puppetlabs/puppet-docs/source/puppet/6.5/function.md

 * `fail()`
     * Return type(s): `Any`.

 Fail with a parse error.
+Any parameters will be stringified, concatenated, and passed to the exception-handler.

 ## `file`